Unzor/Nougat/README.md

 This was originally meant for only Android Nougat (7.1), but I decided to expand it to many Android versions.

 # How do I use Nougat?
-To use nougat, simply use this line of code:
+To use Nougat, simply use this line of code:

 `nougat.launch('#AnElementIdHere', 'android.version.here');`